rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 - Line [4] reports the port and the name of the second virtual host configuration found, the file it is configured in and the line number its configuration starts on.

--Line [5] reports whether the configuration syntax is correct, although that doesn't necessarily mean your site is working
+- Line [5] reports whether the configuration syntax is correct, although that doesn't necessarily mean your site is working

-The following output was produced by following virutal host file configuration:
+The following output was produced by following virtual host file configuration:

       NameVirtualHost \*:80   Turns on name-based host resolution and binds the virtual server to IP addresses and ports as in [1] above.
 The \* is a wildcard specifying all IP addresses.